Shafiul Islam: Domestic career

 The Bangladesh Cricket Board founded the six-team Bangladesh Premier League in 2012, a twenty20 tournament to be held in February 2011.
 An auction was held for teams to buy players, and Shafiul was bought by the Khulna Royal Bengal for $65,000.
 He was the team's fourth-highest wicket-taker with five wickets from seven matches.
-In April the BCB upgraded Shafiul' central contract from grade C to grade B.
+In April the BCB upgraded Shafiul's central contract from grade C to grade B.

 He was the leading wicket-taker for Agrani Bank Cricket Club in the 2017–18 Dhaka Premier Division Cricket League, with 24 dismissals in 13 matches.

 In October 2018, he was named in the squad for the Rangpur Riders team, following the draft for the 2018–19 Bangladesh Premier League.

 In March 2019, bowling for Mohammedan Sporting Club against Gazi Group Cricketers in the opening round of the 2018–19 Dhaka Premier Division Cricket League, Shafiul took his first five-wicket haul in List A cricket.
 In November 2019, he was selected to play for the Khulna Tigers in the 2019–20 Bangladesh Premier League.